gatlin/psilo/README.md

 - No run-time garbage collection necessary owing to uniqueness types
 - Static typing for compile-time verification and optimization
-- Malleable syntax with Common Lisp-esque macros
+- Malleable syntax with fexpr-esque macros
 - Dead-simple parallelism with special lists called vectors
 - Orthogonal core syntax and semantics for your performance and my sanity